 2 year olds need slightly less sleep than 1 year olds, as a general rule.
 If your little one is taking long naps they may not be as tired at their normal bedtime.

 Just because they take a long time to fall asleep at night doesn’t mean you need to put them to bed a lot later, but you may need to tweak naptime.

 Instead of letting them sleep until 4 p.m., you may wake your toddler up around 3:30 p.m. for example.

 If they are taking a bit of time in their own bed to fall asleep, but they are happy, then you’re probably fine.

 They may use that time to play with their stuffed animals, sing, or even talk to themselves.
 This can actually be a healthy time for them to process what they’ve learned that day.

 You may adjust their sleep times gradually when you notice they take longer to go to sleep, but don’t make drastic changes.

 As parents, we need to validate our children’s feelings, not minimize them.
-You can do this by narrating what’s going on with your child.
+You can do this by using Say What You See® with your child.